jritten/IWD-website-2024/README.md

 ### Refactoring

 For refactoring tasks, create a branch named `refactor/<task-name>`.
-Refractoring is when I ask you to modify/clean up the code without changing it's function. that might involve moving it to a different file, making it more modular, etc.
+Refractoring is when I ask you to modify/clean up the code without changing its function. that might involve moving it to a different file, making it more modular, etc.

 ### Creating Your Branch